Arc-Cloud/Team04-RISCV-Proj/statements/Maximilian.md

 ## Special Design Decisions
 ### Single Cycle
 - The possibility of using a Load Store Unit to implement store and load instructions was proposed by me, however after reviewing options with the rest of the team the decision was made to implement load and store functionality in the [data memory block](../rtl/data_mem.sv).
 Negating the need for a load store unit in our design.
-Upon implementing the new method I highlighted the use of funct3 to control the AddressingControl signal for the data memory block, leading to a leaner and more clean implementation.
-Seen in lines 111,122 in the [Control Unit](../rtl/control.sv)
 - After planning the single cycle cpu design with the team  we created the structure seen in [master.sv](../rtl/master.sv).
 These are the reasons we decided on such an implementation:

     - **Unified Control Path**: Our design uses modules like [green](../rtl/green.sv) and [orange](../rtl/orange.sv) to handle the control unit, instruction memory, ALU operations, and data memory interactions.
 This integration streamlines the control flow and data path within the CPU.